How to Calculate Your Take-Home Pay

-“Who is FICA and why am I paying him so much?”
-It’s a question that many of us have asked while examining a pay stub.
+“Who is FICA and why am I paying him so much?” is a question many of us have asked while examining a pay stub.
 FICA is an acronym that stands for Federal Insurance Contributions Act, the law that created Social Security.
 Your share of FICA includes employee contributions for Social Security and Medicare.
-Employers also pays a share of the FICA tax for each employee.
+Employers also pay a share of the FICA tax for each employee.

-FICA is just one of many potential paycheck reducers that represent the difference between your salary and the actual amount that you take home.
+FICA is just one of many potential paycheck reducers that represent the difference between your salary, or gross pay, and the actual amount you take home, your net pay.

-Next, adjust your gross income by subtracting personal exemptions and standard deductions that the Internal Revenue Service gives you before it calculates your income tax.
+Next, adjust your annual gross income by subtracting personal exemptions and standard deductions that the IRS gives you before it calculates your income tax.
 The personal exemption rate changes each year, so be sure to find current exemption rates when making your calculation.
 For every exemption claimed on your W-4 form, you will subtract the current rate from your gross income.
-So if the rate is $4.050 and you take one exemption, subtract $4,050 from your income.
+So if the rate is $4,050 and you take one exemption, subtract $4,050 from your income.
 If you take two exemptions, subtract $9,000.

 Once you’ve subtracted personal exemptions and a standard deduction, the resulting number should be very close to your taxable income.
 This is the total that will be used to determine your federal and state tax brackets.

-There are several taxes that may be applied your gross salary, including federal income taxes, state and even local taxes.
-Here’s how to figure out what how taxes will impact your take-home pay.
+There are several taxes that may be applied to your gross pay, including federal, state, and even local income taxes.

 The amount of federal tax you pay will depend on your filing status and bracket, which you can find in the Federal Tax Bracket tables updated annually by the Tax Foundation.

 If you live in a state with a personal income tax, you will need to find your state tax bracket to determine how much will be deducted from your take-home pay.
-Each state has its own set of brackets, so it may there is not space to list them here.
+Each state has its own set of brackets which should be available on the state government website where you live.
 The Tax Foundation also lists recent state individual income tax rates and brackets on its website.
 It also includes information on local taxes, where they apply.
-(New York City, for example, has its own tax on income.)
+New York City, for example, has its own tax on income.

 Other After-Tax Payroll Deductions

-Remember also to subtract any other deductions you are expecting to be made before you get your after-tax pay.
+Remember also to subtract any other relevant deductions.
 Depending on whether they are pre-tax or after-tax deductions, you can deduct them from your salary before or after calculating income tax due.
-For example, if you contribute 6% of pretax salary to a 401k retirement plan 401k or retirement plan, take that amount from your gross salary before calculating your taxes.
+For example, if you contribute 6 percent of pretax salary to a 401(k) retirement plan, take that amount from your gross salary before calculating your taxes.

-Health insurance premiums that are paid by you are also typically taken from gross pay, before taxes are taken out.
+Health insurance premiums paid by you are also typically taken from gross pay before taxes are taken out.
 For union dues and other garnishments, you can verify whether they are taken out before or after tax, or use estimates for those figures.